sybrew/the-seo-framework/readme.txt

 	* The Homepage Settings now correctly reflect the page's SEO Settings when they're set to `0`.
 		* Note that a lone `0` for the title (without branding/additions) will bypass WordPress's filters, because WordPress doesn't support a lone `0` for the title.
 But you should brand your titles.
 	* The Page SEO settings now correctly reflect the Homepage's SEO Settings when those are set to `0`.
+* **Other:**
+	* WordPress v6.5 will [no longer set pointer-cursors for labels](https://core.trac.wordpress.org/ticket/59733).
+Because we use labels for our settings-tabs' buttons and adopted WP's cursor property, we reinstated that property for our tabs.

 **For translators**